developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/decoders/index.md

 ### MSI

-**Length 1 [endnote1] -** To decode a MSI symbol with a specific length range set this value to the lower limit.
-For example, to decode MSI symbols containing between 4 and 12 characters, set this value to 4.
+**Length 1 [endnote1] -** To decode an MSI symbol with a specific length range, set this value to the lower limit.
+For example, to decode MSI symbols containing between 4 and 12 characters, this value would be set to 4.

-**Length 2 [endnote1] -** To decode a MSI symbol with a specific length range set this value to the upper limit.
-For example, to decode MSI symbols containing between 4 and 12 characters, set this value to 12.
+**Length 2 [endnote1] -** To decode an MSI symbol with a specific length range, set this value to the upper limit.
+For example, to decode MSI symbols containing between 4 and 12 characters, this value would be set to 12.

-**Redundancy -** Sets the reader to read the bar code twice before accepting data.
-A check in the checkbox indicates that redundancy is enabled.
+**Redundancy -** Sets the reader to read the barcode twice before accepting data.

-**Check Digit -** With MSI symbols, one check digit is mandatory and always verified by the reader.
+**Check Digit -** With MSI symbols, one check digit is required, and is always verified by the reader.
 The second check digit is optional.

 **One Check Digit -** Verify one check digit.